vnctwong/cafedesk-server/project-planning/Vincent's notes.md

 - need two fingers to scroll business detail map
 - how to favorite

 # PRESENTATIONS

-## Sell your product, NOT tech demo this is a sales pitch!!
+## 2 reasons for tech, why WE chose & why best for USER
 ## Be ethusiatic, have reasons to be excited to dev this app
-## 2 reasons for tech, why WE chose & why best for USER
 ## always relate back to WHY users use product

 - ask user questions, set the tone, give audience reason to use app. aka hook them in, no tech talk.
 RELATE

-- walk through user story
+- walk through app
   - make it very simple WHY this feature, then show HOW while explaining
   - sprinkle tech and design choices DURING walkthrough

 - keep the flow, get ppl excited about a, explain a, why a & not b.
   - still be excited about fails, show learning & future dev

 - ? how to ask Q's and engage during pitch

 - offer chance for questions + criticism

+- 8 minutes is not long!
+If we say everything in 6, thats even better!